 For students who want to take their higher education even higher, we offer The Nova Fellowship.
 The students selected for this fellowship pursue the Applied Innovation Certificate and receive additional resources, mentoring and experience.
 There are slots reserved for 8-10 students from each TU undergraduate college.
 Application deadlines are August 1, October 15 and April 5 each year.

 Please go to www.novafellowship.org to view a 1-minute video and learn more.

 The Finance Undergraduate Certificate program prepares individuals for entry-level positions in the finance industry, or enhances the finance skills necessary for advancement in existing positions.

-Management Information Systems Certificate
+Computer Information Systems Certificate